-1. The required information to be included in the application is found under 21 CFR 316.20(b), shown as (9) items.
-Number the items in your application 1 though 9 and respond to the nine items as described.
+- The required information to be included in the application is found under 21 CFR 316.20(b), shown as (8) items.
+Number the items in your application 1 though 8 and respond to the eight items as described.
 Creative numbering is not helpful.

-2. While all nine items will be reviewed, the application will be reviewed most critically in two areas: scientific rationale (Item 4) and population prevalence (Item 8).
+- While all eight items will be reviewed, the application will be reviewed most critically in two areas: scientific rationale (Item 4) and population prevalence (Item 8).
 Do not confuse prevalence with incidence.
 They are different entities and can’t be substituted for one another.

 The application must contain a copy of every reference used in the application to document prevalence.
 While most references are from published sources, this also includes information obtained from websites.
 Provide a hard copy of the reference obtained from the Internet, plus the website address.